algolia/kubernetes-hands-on/12-resources/README.md

 kubectl top pod cpu-limits
 ```

+If you see the error `Error from server (NotFound): podmetrics.metrics.k8s.io "default/cpu-limits" not found`, retry in a few seconds.
+It only means the `metric-server` didn't get any metrics yet.

 ### RAM

 First let's try to declare a memory `requests` that is too high compared to what your cluster has available.